LaunchCodeEducation/skills-back-end-java/objectives/README.md

 ### Class 12

 - Define Object-Relational Mapping
-- Describe waht a data layer is and how it is used in ORM
+- Describe what a data layer is and how it is used in ORM
 - Explain what the acronym *CRUD* stands for
 - Describe the one-to-many relationship
 - Use the following annotations and describe what they accomplish: `@Entity`, `@Id`, `@GeneratedValue`, `@Autowired`, `@Repository`, `@Transactional`, `@OneToMany`, `@JoinColumn`, `@ManyToOne`
 - Explain what a *DAO* is and how it functions
 - Understand how Spring Data, JPA, and Hibernate function in our `cheese-mvc` application